mandziak-nv/vscode-cucumber-js-runner/README.md

 }
 ```

 The `cucumber_runner.debug_env_variables` setting defines environment variables that will be passed to the `cucumber-js` command when debugging tests.
-By default, it sets `PWDEBUG=1` for Playwright Inspector support.

 Example: